jankymuffinz/dotwarden/README.md

 <image src="icon.png" width="75%"></image>
 # Disciple of the Warden
-A mod that aims to add items/gear to allow you to play a sculk-based summoner playstyle.
+A mod that aims to add items/gear to allow you to play a sculk-based spellcaster playstyle.

 # Credits
 ## Code